dask/dask/docs/source/scheduling-policies.rst

 1. If the task has no major dependencies and no restrictions then it goes into a common pool of tasks to be used by the next worker with nothing better to do.
-2. Otherwise, if a worker has user-provided restrictions (must run on a machine with a GPU) then we restrict the available pool of workers to just that set, otherwise we consider all workers
+2. Otherwise, if a task has user-provided restrictions (for example it must run on a machine with a GPU) then we restrict the available pool of workers to just that set, otherwise we consider all workers
 3. From among this pool of workers we determine the workers to whom the least amount of data would need to be transferred.
 4. We break ties by choosing the worker that currently has the fewest tasks,